agamm/awesome-developer-first/README.md

 * [Baremetrics](https://baremetrics.com/) - Subscription analytics for Stripe.
 * [Segment](https://segment.com/) - Collect user data and send it to your other tools.
 * [Heap](https://heap.io/) - Product analytics API for web and mobile, captures all events.
+* [Pirsch](https://pirsch.io/) - Privacy-friendly web analytics with a backend integration and API.

 ## Authentication & Identity
 *Products that handle authentication and user identity for you.*